 “ …To win wider international influence for his Kingdom as well as lasting friendship with Europe, tsar Samuil seeks the support of the Pope in Rome.
 The later correspondence between Tsar Kaloyan and Pope Innocentius III gives us unconditional evidence for the above…Thus, in the fall of the tenth century, tsar Samuil becomes the most recognized and powerful ruler on the Balkans…The year 1014 is on its way.
 In a decisive battle at Klyutch the Bulgarians seem to be the victorious side.
 They are to win, only if the strategist of Philipopolis, Nikiohor Xsfii, does not advance at their back, surround them and defeat tem.
 Samuil himself could hardly survive.
 The defeat is arduous and the losses are unforgettable.
 Most brutal is Vasilius II’s punishment of the captives.
 In his fury, he blinds 15 000 Bulgarian soldiers and sends them back to their leader.

+Samuil, the glorious warrior in so many battles cannot bear this shameful sight.
+On October 6 1014, he dies of a heart attack.
 Today, hundreds of years later, if one happenя to pass by the valley of Kliutch, they are overburdened by bitter unexplainable sorrow…The monument of Tsar Samuil is staring at you with eyes full of infinite desperation…Two eyes, crying without tears…”